Ubudu/IOS-SDK/README.md

 1. Copy UbuduSDK.framework into your project directory and then drag & drop it into the Frameworks folder of your project in XCode.

-2. Add the following frameworks to your project:
+2. Add the following frameworks to your project if their are not already present:
-  - QuartzCore.framework
   - CoreLocation.framework
   - CoreData.framework
-  - CFNetwork.framework
+  - PassKit.framework
   - SystemConfiguration.framework
   - MobileCoreServices.framework
-  - MapKit.framework
-  - PassKit.framework
   - libz.dylib

-3. Check that these frameworks are also present:
-  - UIKit.framework
-  - CoreGraphics.framework
-  - Foundation.framework

   Your framework folder should look like this:

   ![Framework list](/__media-files/images/ios_frameworks_list.png)

-4. Go to Target -> Other Linker Flags and add the following flags: *-ObjC -all_load*
+3. Go to Your Target -> "Build Settings" tab -> "Other Linker Flags" and add the following flags: *-ObjC -all_load*

   ![Linker flag](/__media-files/images/ios_linker_flags.png)

-5. In your Info.plist add the "location" capability to the "Required background modes" section.
+4. In your Info.plist add the "location" capability to the "Required background modes" section.
 In case you plan to use Maps or Passbook in your proximity aware app don't forget also to enable these capabilities.
 You can do this in the general settings of your project:

   ![Capabilities](/__media-files/images/ios_capabilities.png)